-- viii.
-Central (Master) Control Panels: Provide central control panels of fully-enclosed steel cubical type, with locking doors and/or locking removable backs.
-Match finish of panels and provide multi- color graphic displays, schematically showing system being controlled. - J. Standalone Controllers: Provide stand-alone distributed processing DDC units capable of being fully user-programmable and executing the sequence of operations and other software functions as specified hereinandindicated on the plans.
-The use of a separate computer or special software shall not be required to generate user-defined programs.
-The DDC shall be capable of executing standard mathematical and Boolean functions and provide for PID control algorithms. - Provide software graphical Displays, Reports, Alarms and other Operator Interface Features for these systems for the Front-End Color Graphics User Interface. - The DDC shall provide as minimum all digital inputs, analog inputs, digital outputs, and analog outputs as required to execute the sequence of operations.
-The system shall be capable of expansion to 1,024 digital inputs, 1,024 analog inputs,1,024 digital outputs and 1,024 analog outputs without changing (upgrading) software or front-end hardware.
-Expansion shall not require removal of any existing hardware. - Main or master control panels (MCU) shall be the central controllers, with local control units(LCU) shall have the smaller standalone processors.
-The main control units shall have 7-day battery back -up, while the LCU shall have 24 hour battery back-up. - MCU s and LCU s shall be able of communicate with standard peripherial equipment devices such as crt s, computers, modems and printers using a stnadard RS232 communications. - MCU s and LCU s shall receive analog inputs 0-10vdc, digital inputs contact closures, and voltage level transitions and pulse accumulator inputs, and totlaized inputs.
+Provide software graphical Displays, Reports, Alarms and other Operator Interface Features for these systems for the Front-End Color Graphics User Interface.

+The DDC shall provide as minimum all digital inputs, analog inputs, digital outputs, and analog outputs as required to execute the sequence of operations.
+The system shall be capable of expansion to 1,024 digital inputs, 1,024 analog inputs,1,024 digital outputs and 1,024 analog outputs without changing (upgrading) software or front-end hardware.Expansion shall not require removal of any existing hardware.

+Main or master control panels (MCU) shall be the central controllers, with local control units(LCU) shall have the smaller standalone processors.
+The main control units shall have 7-day battery back -up, while the LCU shall have 24 hour battery back-up.

+MCU s and LCU s shall be able ot communicate with standard peripherial equipment devices suchas crt s, computers, modems and printers using a stnadard RS232 communications.

+MCU s and LCU s shall receive analog inputs 0-10vdc, digital inputs contact closures, and voltage level transitions and pulse accumulator inputs, and totlaized inputs.
 Digital outputs shall include contacxt closureand maintained operation of field devices.
-Analog outputs shall measure 0-20vdc, 0-20 ma control input. - All software shall be provided for the MCU and LCU. - K. User interface: Windows user text interface software; for time of day scheduling, alarm screen, trend screen, access, operator point groups, individual area/ space trends, provisions of holidays, and unoccupied periods, along with time reset and hold. - L. Software Programs: The types of programs used in this system are: 1.Time of day scheduling
+Analog outputs shall measure 0-20vdc, 0-20 ma control input.

+All software shall be provided for the MCU and LCU.

+- N. User interface: Windows user text interface software; for time of day scheduling, alarm screen, trend screen, access, operator point groups, individual area/ space trends, provisions of holidays, and unoccupied periods, along with time reset and hold. - O. Software Programs: The types of programs used in this system are: 1.Time of day scheduling .
-ELECTRIC CONTROL SYSTEMS

 All software to be output indicated areas in engineering units.

 All printouts shall be time dated.
-Provied PID control algorithms for all modulating devices.
+Provide PID control algorithms for all modulating devices.
 No floating or hunting of systems unless reset programs are reviewing and adjusting so as to not overheat or overcool areas.

-M. Surge protection:
+P. Surge protection: